 The centralized resource for funding at UH Manoa is the UH STAR scholarship system.
-The priority deadline for all scholarships in STAR is February 17th.
+The priority deadline for all scholarships in STAR is in February.
 Please note that some CSAS-specific scholarships, graduate fellowships, and scholarships and fellowships from outside UH have different deadlines.
 Deadlines for many graduate fellowships are in the Fall.

 THE J. WATUMULL SCHOLARSHIP FOR THE STUDY OF INDIA

 The J. Watumull Scholarship for the Study of India provides support for University of Hawai`i undergraduate or graduate students with focused and well-developed proposals to study for a minimum of two months in India.
 The scholarship will support students in any field, including the professional schools and community college programs.

 For AY 2017-2018, students may compete for awards of up to $5,000 each.
 Applications for support are due December 10, 2017.
 The award must be used by the end of Summer 2018.
 Graduate students can undertake advanced study or research at a recognized Indian institution.
 Alternatively, students may conduct pre-approved independent study overseen by a faculty member at UH in cooperation with a scholar in India.
 Applicants should review and fulfill the eligibility criteria (see below).

 - Recipients must be U.S. citizens or permanent residents.